EFSCOIN/Efscoin/README.md

 #### Wifi Networks

-If you have the official [EFSCOIN Efs USB wifi](https://github.com/efscoin/usb-wifi/), or are using the EFSCOIN Efs Model B with built-in wifi, the wifi icon on the EFSCOIN toolbar will be available.
+If you have the official [EFSCOIN Efs USB wifi](https://github.com/efscoin/efscoin/usb-wifi/), or are using the EFSCOIN Efs Model with built-in wifi, the wifi icon on the EFSCOIN toolbar will be available.
 Click on this to select your Wifi SSID network and enter the wifi password.

 ![alt text](screenshots/wifi_selector.png "Select your wifi network and enter the password")